-Emma is a qualified Counsellor and Psychotherapist with a Master of Counselling (2007) and BA (Psychology) (2003) both from the University of Queensland and will be completing her Professional Doctorate in Creative Arts Practice through the MIECAT Institute at the end of 2018.
-Emma has recently commenced Child Psychotherapy training to further extend her expertise in working with infants, children, and families.
+Emma is a qualified Counsellor and Psychotherapist with a Master of Counselling (2007) and BA (Psychology) (2003) both from the University of Queensland and will be completing her Professional Doctorate in Creative Arts Practice through the MIECAT Institute.
+Emma is undertaking advanced training in Child Psychotherapy to further extend her expertise in working with infants, children, and families.

 Emma is recognised as a clinical member with the Psychotherapy and Counselling Federation of Australia (PACFA) adhering to their code of ethics.

-Emma is also a member of the Australian Association of Infant Mental Health (AAIMHI) and ACATA.
+Emma is also a member of the Australian Association of Infant Mental Health (AAIMHI) and ANZACATA.

 Wearing many career hats, Emma works in private practice; lectures in Trauma Counselling and Ethics at postgraduate and Masters Level; as a Family Art Therapist in a Domestic Violence organisation; lead group facilitator of an infant mental health and attachment program.